AIRCentre/POS2IDON/README.md

 2) image pre-processing : application of [ACOLITE](https://github.com/acolite/acolite.git/) atmospheric correction module to obtain Rayleigh-corrected reflectances and surface reflectances, application of a cloud mask computed with [Sentinel Hub's cloud detector for Sentinel-2 imagery](https://github.com/sentinel-hub/sentinel2-cloud-detector), application of a land mask based on [ESA World Cover 2021](https://worldcover2021.esa.int/), application of “marine clear water” mask (NDWI-based, or a NIR-reflectance based thresholding).

 3) pixel-based classification with machine learning methods on the downloaded set of Sentinel-2 images.
 The workflow supports two well-known machine learning decision-tree algorithms (Random Forest and XGBoost) trained with spectral signatures, as well as spectral indices (e.g., NDVI - Normalized Difference Vegetation Index, FAI - Floating Algae Index, FDI - Floating Debris Index).
-As an additional option, the classification step can be computed with Julia programming language using Random Forest trained models.
+As additional option, the classification step, using Random Forest trained models, can be computed also with Julia programming language.
 Outputs include the classification maps and classification probability maps, for the chosen region and time period.

 ## Dependencies
 ### Python